redding/logsly/README.md

 ## Implementation

-Logsly creates and delegates to a [Logging logger](https://github.com/TwP/logging).
+Logsly creates and delegates to a [Logging logger](https://github.com/TwP/logging/tree/logging-1.8.2).
 When you create an instance of your logger class, Logsly sets up and configures Logging for you.

+**Note**: [Logging v1.8.2](https://github.com/TwP/logging/tree/logging-1.8.2) is the last version that is Ruby 1.8.7 compatible.
+However, that version doesn't work in modern Ruby versions.
+Therefore I've taken the source from Logging v1.8.2 and brought it in manually as a submodule under the `Logsly::Logging182` namespace.
+I've tweaked the original source to allow properly requiring/referencing it as a submodule and to also make it work in modern Ruby.
+All source in the `Logsly::Logging182` namespace is [MIT License Copyright (c) 2012 Tim Pease](https://github.com/TwP/logging/tree/logging-1.8.2#license) and all credit is his.

 ## Settings